Joshua Abrego

-Joshua Emmanuel Ábrego Mortera (born November 15, 1986) is a former Mexican footballer, who last played for Dorados de Sinaloa of Liga MX.
+Joshua Emmanuel Ábrego Mortera (born 15 November 1986) is a Mexican former footballer.

 Club career

 Club Tijuana

 In 2008, Joshua Ábrego started playing for Club Tijuana.
 In 2010, he helped Tijuana obtain the Ascenso MX Apertura 2010 championship by defeating Veracruz 3–0 on aggregate score.
 Then on 21 May 2011, his team won the Ascenso MX promotion final after beating Club Irapuato 2–1 on aggregate score and advanced to Liga MX.
 In 2012, he obtained the Apertura 2012 championship of Liga MX after defeating Toluca 4–1 on aggregate score.

 Dorados

 On May 23, 2015, Dorados was promoted to the Liga MX after defeating Necaxa 3–1 on aggregate score.